How to create accessible Excel files

 Headers

-Using headers allows those using screen readers to navigate content more easily and to discern the significance of that content.
+Using headers allows those using screen readers to navigate content more easily and to structure the content.

 Add headers to a new table